The Hard Way Is Easier

 You must type each of these exercises in, manually.
-If you copy and paste, you might as well just not even do them.
+If you copy and paste, you might as well not even do them.
 The point of these exercises is to train your hands, your brain, and your mind in how to read, write, and see code.
 If you copy-paste, you are cheating yourself out of the effectiveness of the lessons.

+Whatever your reason for wanting to quit, keep at it.
+Force yourself.
+If you run into a Study Drill you can't do, or a lesson you just do not understand, then skip it and come back to it later.
+Just keep going because with programming there's this very odd thing that happens.
 At first, you will not understand anything.
 It'll be weird, just like with learning any human language.
 You will struggle with words, and not know what symbols are what, and it'll all be very confusing.
-Then one day BANG your brain will snap and you will suddenly "get it".
+Then one day BANG your brain will snap and you will suddenly "get it."
 If you keep doing the exercises and keep trying to understand them, you will get it.
 You might not be a master coder, but you will at least understand how programming works.

-But, if you go through this whole book, and you still do not understand how to code, at least you gave it a shot.
+If you give up, you won't ever reach this point.
+You will hit the first confusing thing (which is everything at first) and then stop.
+If you keep trying, keep typing it in, trying to understand it and reading about it, you will eventually get it.
+If you go through this whole book, and you still do not understand how to code, at least you gave it a shot.
 You can say you tried your best and a little more and it didn't work out, but at least you tried.
 You can be proud of that.

 Sometimes people who already know a programming language will read this book and feel I'm insulting them.
 There is nothing in this book that is intended to be interpreted as condescending, insulting, or belittling.
 I simply know more about programming than my intended readers.
-If you think you are smarter than me then you will feel talked down to and there's nothing I can do about that because you are not my intended reader.
+If you think you are smarter than me, then you will feel talked down to and there's nothing I can do about that because you are not my intended reader.